-Muhlenbergia rigens, more commonly referred to as deer grass, is a warm season perennial native to the dry, sandy soil of southwestern North America.
+Muhlenbergia rigens, commonly called deer grass, is a warm season perennial native to the dry, sandy soil of southwestern North America.
 Known for being low-maintenance, drought tolerant, and deer resistant, it is a popular garden and landscape staple for many homeowners throughout the country.
 Let’s take a look at deergrass and some of the ways it can be incorporated into personal or commercial landscaping.

 Muhlenbergia Rigens Key Facts